 Too much: Don't try to keep the house so quiet that summer's ambient noise drives you crazy.

 Too little: You might have great taste in music, but your neighbors don't need to experience a summer-long music festival.

 Just right: Try to keep your tunes from drifting beyond your property lines.
-Go out to the street and check if you can hear the stereo or garage band.
-If you are hosting a party, invite your neighbors (or at least warn them and give them your phone number to complain about noise).
-Most municipalities have noise ordinances that prohibit noise that disrupts the safety and comfort of others, but the specific limits vary based on hour, location, type of noise and other circumstances.
-It's best to follow the golden rule and keep noise from disturbing neighbors.
+Go out to the street and check whether you can hear the stereo or garage band.
+If you're hosting a party, invite the neighbors (or at least warn them and give them your phone number in case of noise complaints).
+Most municipalities have ordinances prohibiting noise that disrupts the safety and comfort of others, but specific limits vary based on hour, location, type of noise and other circumstances.
+Follow the golden rule and keep noise from disturbing neighbors.

 Too much: Don't creep through the neighborhood at five miles per hour.
 You'll look like a stalker.

 Too little: Don't speed through neighborhood streets or ignore stop signs, even if you know there are never cops in the neighborhood.
 More kids, pets and pedestrians are out in the summer, and it's all too easy to slip into autopilot mode in your own neighborhood and forget to watch for these hazards.

 Just right: Know and respect the speed limit, and always check the driveway, sidewalk and street carefully before pulling a vehicle out of the drive.

 Too much: Don't get too protective of the space in front of your house.
 Cut the neighbors some slack once in a while if they're moving or have visitors who park at your curb for a day or two.